-Using a guided meditation like this helps you synthesize lots of information and data through the eyes of your prospects.
+Using a ICP exercise document or a guided meditation helps you synthesize lots of information and data through the eyes of your prospects.

 Develop a higher level of EQ and empathy for your customers.
 Perform exercises where you “live like them” and “think like them” so you can format a stronger understanding of their experiences in life.
 This will help you frame your copy with a more relatable tone.